annetteclopezdavila/Advanced_Machine_Learning/Projects/Project_3.md

 In python, we can apply the polynomial features transform in the PolynomialFeatures class.
 This will transform the raw data by the corresponding degrees.
 In order to apply this to our data, a pipeline may be used.
 This will apply the transforms sequentially.

 # Lasso Regularization
+We can apply regularization to our nonlinear regressions.
+For this project we will also be using K-Fold cross validation rather than singular cross validation.
+In K-Fold validation, the dataset will be split and cross validated several times.
+The boston housing data set has 506 rows of observations.
+If we divide it into ten folds, each group will have about 50 rows of observations.
+The first fold will be used as a validation set and the rest as a training set.
+This process is repeated using different folds as the validation set.
 ~~~
 def DoKFold_SK(X,y,model,k):
   PE = []